School apps

 Monitoring of Standards

-The Governing body continued to ensure that External Advisors and Improvement Partners were welcomed into the school to ensure continued improvement and progress, both to support our Leadership Team and to validate the ongoing school improvement work they undertake.
-Reports from Red Kite external advisors and the Local Authority School Improvement Advisor were reviewed by the Governing body.
+The Governing body continues to ensure that External Advisors and Improvement Partners are welcomed into the school to ensure continued improvement and progress, both to support our Leadership Team and to validate the ongoing school improvement work they undertake.
+Reports from Red Kite external advisors and the Local Authority School Improvement Advisor are reviewed by the Governing Body.

-The School Improvement Plan and SEF (Self Evaluation Form) were also regularly reviewed at full Governing Body level both to understand strategy and to evaluate progress against priorities.
-School policies and procedures were regularly reviewed and updated throughout the year, in accordance with new legislation, to ensure full compliance and of course to update nomenclature.
+The School Improvement Plan and SEF (Self Evaluation Form) are also regularly reviewed at full Governing Body level, both to understand strategy and to evaluate progress against priorities.
+School policies and procedures are regularly reviewed and updated throughout the year, in accordance with new legislation, to ensure full compliance and of course to update nomenclature.

 Engagement and Challenge